The Tale of the Dueling Neurosurgeons: Chapter 6: The Laughing Disease

 The Laughing Disease, later referred to as kuru, originated in Papua, New Guinea in the tribe of the Fore (For-ay) people.
-It was commonplace in the tribe to consume the body when someone had passed, believing that consuming the body would speed its journey to the afterlife.
+It was commonplace in the tribe to consume the body when someone had passed, more specifically a contaminated human brain.
+Believing that consuming the body would speed its journey to the afterlife.
 Cannibalism was an important cultural norm to the Fore, though it was what ultimately spread kuru.
 The slow rise of this disease caught the attention of one D. Carleton Gajdusek, a doctor who specialized in pediatrics with a strange affinity for microbes and their spread.
 His interest piqued (he loved to travel around the world in search of malady), he traveled to New Guinea to see what the fuss was about and try to investigate it for himself.
 While he was there, he collected hundreds of gallons of samples of blood and urine and sweat, trying to find how it spread (and it spread.
 Rapidly, in fact.
 It was the question of many biologists and those in the medical field alike).
 He bribed families for the brains of their deceased, the ones that fell victim to kuru and were going to be eaten by their relatives and used the brains he acquired to conduct autopsies as fast as possible (which were often difficult as refrigeration was often below-average and unavailable).

 It is here that Kean brings up the cerebellum, the center in the brain that controls finer movements, controls the timing of movement.
 Very important.
 It was probable that a malfunction in this area of the brain was what was the root of kuru, as the symptoms (shuffling, uncontrollable laughing) were typical of that area of the brain.